lochbrunner/chop-specs/README.md

 > Note: The for loop gets executed by the compiler as far it can.
 > This is similar to C++ template programming, but it acts on an intermediate code representation.
+> When using the prefix `$` you can have access to the same information as the compiler uses generating the target code.

 Usage